cuducos/ezz/README.md

 $ ezz --help
 ezz is a simple CLI tool to schedule Zoom meetings.

-Usage: ezz [OPTIONS] --name <NAME> --when <WHEN> --at <AT>
+Usage: ezz [OPTIONS] --name <NAME> --on <ON> --at <AT>

 Options:
   -n, --name <NAME>          Name of the meeting
   -p, --password <PASSWORD>  Meeting password (max.
 10 characters) -t, --timezone <TIMEZONE>  Timezone (as in https://marketplace.zoom.us/docs/api-reference/other-references/abbreviation-lists/#timezones) for the meeting, e.g. America/Recife [default: your account's timezone]
-  -d, --duration <DURATION>  Duration of the meeting in minutes [default: 60] -w, --when <WHEN>          Date of the meeting in YYYY-MM-DD format or one of: today, tomorrow, monday, tuesday, wednesday, thursday, friday, saturday, sunday
+  -d, --duration <DURATION>  Duration of the meeting in minutes [default: 60] -o, --on <ON>              Date of the meeting in YYYY-MM-DD format or one of: today, tomorrow, monday, tuesday, wednesday, thursday, friday, saturday, sunday
   -a, --at <AT>              Time of the meeting in HH:MM format -h, --help                 Print help information
 ```